 All loans (including 24-hour loans) will be extended and continue to be extended until the Coronavirus measures are relaxed.
 So you don’t need to worry about fines for late returns.
 All items are currently extended to the 28 September.

 We have removed the ability to reserve items and suspended fines until further notice.

 If you have received a request for a book you have on loan, you do not need to return it.
 These mitigating circumstances will be taken into consideration and fines waived.

 If you will be returning to the University in September, please hold onto any books you currently have out on loan and return them to the Library when you’re back on campus.
 We have further extended the due date of all library items (including Document Delivery) you have on loan.
 You won’t have to return your items until 28 September.
 So you don’t need to worry about fines for late returns.

 We will be working hard to ensure that you are able to access the resources that you need to support your learning and research.
-If you want to suggest an e-book for purchase please complete the online form.

 The library has thousands of e-books which will help you in your studies.
 Visit our blog post to find out more: